mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     libquazip5-dev - C++ wrapper for ZIP/UNZIP (development files, Qt5 build)
     libquazip5-headers - C++ wrapper for ZIP/UNZIP (development header files, Qt5 build)

 You will want to get the 'dev' library here, because you're doing dev, and then Krita is using Qt5, so select that one.
+If this doesn't help, check the `packages search<https://packages.ubuntu.com/>`_.

 If all dependencies have been installed, cmake will output something like this: